ahmedsamehahmed55/ASME-electrical-team/README.md

 ### Sabertooth 2x12 Motor Driver Configuration

+To reduce the wiring complexity, the serial mode was used.
 This explains how to set up the **Sabertooth 2x12** motor driver for **packetized serial mode** with default DIP switch settings and configurable address bits.

 📄 [Official Sabertooth 2x12 Datasheet (PDF)](https://www.dimensionengineering.com/datasheets/Sabertooth2x12.pdf)